Admissions Office

 The Bridge Pathway program is designed for students who wish to study at LC State but have not met the English language proficiency standards for college acceptance.
 Students must complete the following steps for their admission file:

-1. Submit the online application, and
+1. Submit the online admission application, and

 2. Pay the non-refundable application fee, and